Sign up to our Newsletter

 Real Estate Law

 Real estate lawyers handle cases involving the buying, selling, or renting of land.
-They have high pay potential, but their caseloads tend to fluctuate with the housing market.
+They have high pay potential, but their caseloads fluctuate with the housing market.

 Other Notable Law Specialties

 The list of law specialties doesn’t end there, however!
-If you’re interested in practicing a law specialty that’s a bit more niche, you can consider one of these fields.
+If you’re interested in practising a law specialty that’s a bit more niche, you can consider one of these fields.

 Constitutional Law

-If you’re interested in all things related to the United States Constitution, then constitutional law might be for you.
-Lawyers in this specialty handle cases that relate to the interpretation or amendment of the Constitution, as well as issues related to following the constitutional laws.
+Constitutional law might be for you if you’re interested in everything related to the United States Constitution.
+Lawyers in this specialty handle cases relating to the interpretation or amendment of the Constitution and issues related to following constitutional laws.

 Entertainment Law

 Entertainment lawyers deal with cases involving royalties and the rights of artists and their work, often related to contracts and employment.
-You can choose to specialize further in film, television, music, or other areas of law practice.
+You can specialize further in film, television, music, or other law practice areas.

 Bankruptcy Law

-You can choose to specialize as a bankruptcy lawyer and represent people involved in or owing debts.
-If you’re interested in finances, this might be the role for you!
+You can specialize as a bankruptcy lawyer and represent people involved in or owing debts.
+If you’re interested in finances, this might be your role!

 Securities Law

 Securities lawyers are mainly involved in cases that relate to stocks, bonds, and other financial assets.
-As a securities lawyer, you may end up working on cases that involve fraud.
+As a securities lawyer, you may work on cases involving fraud.

 Elder Law

 Elder law protects the rights of older adults and the elderly.
-Lawyers commonly deal with issues involving wills or estates, as well as health care and disability cases.
+Lawyers commonly deal with issues involving wills or estates and health care and disability cases.

 Municipal Law